What is food science?

 Everyone eats.
 Therefore, food science is a degree area that will always be in demand and will always be changing with new technology, new regulations and everything in between.
-Food science will be one area that always needs good people in the work force.
+Food science will be an area that always needs good people in the work force.

 What could I do with a degree in food science?

 Within food science, you have the option to select a predefined emphasis area or work with your faculty adviser to customize your plan of study.
-These areas include:

 - Food Safety